JasonGross/doctoral-thesis/presentation/outline.md

 ## Outline

-- Point at the problem, explain why it’s important (standing in the way of verification reaching its promise, no-one seems to be tackling it or even systematically investigating it).
-Note that this defense is about describing this problem --- I haven't solved it yet.
+- Point at the problem, explain why it’s important (standing in the way of verification reaching its promise)
-- Share the projects I’ve done in my PhD, how this issue has shown up in them, what I’ve learnt about this problem from them
+  + Note, perhaps, that no-one seems to be tackling it or even systematically investigating it --- I have more to say about this, but only have time to hint at this in the defense
-- Share what I've learnt about the landscape of this problem
+- Describe what current research progress towards this big problem looks like, using the particular example of the progress I've made towards it (fiat-crypto) with my colleagues during my PhD
-- Explain why the folklore solutions won't cut it
+- Share what I've learnt about how this problem can currently be chipped away at with current techniques
-- Point to the two angles of attack I see available to us as a field
+- Share what I've learnt about how the larger problem might need very different research that no-one seems to currently be doing

 ## The Problem